-5. For 6, 7th, & 8th Grade:
+5. For 6th, 7th, & 8th Grade:

 • If a Chromebook is damaged or malfunctions, the student must notify his/her homeroom teacher and then take the Chromebook to Mrs. Heuer as soon as possible for evaluation.
 If the issue cannot be resolved by the tech department, it will be handled per the selected insurance agreement for the Chromebook (see insurance section).
 If a student damages the Chromebook (outside of reasonable wear and tear), the student/parents/guardians are responsible for the expense of repairing or replacing the device.
 The replacement cost for a Chromebook in grade 8 is \$160.
 In grades 6 & 7, the cost of replacement is \$300.
 The student is never to disassemble or attempt to repair the Chromebook.
-Damaged chargers hold a replacement fee of \$15, & cases (outside normal wear & tear) are \$30.
+Damaged or lost chargers hold a replacement fee of \$15, detached or lost case straps are \$5, & cases (outside normal wear & tear) are \$30.